 Ferrovial’s projects in Canada include the operation of the 407 Express Toll Route, and the construction of the east extension of the 407.
 Alike B2P, Ferrovial wishes to shape the future through the development and operation of sustainable infrastructures and cities with the highest level of safety.
-This is why Ferrovial has generously sponsored Bridges to Prosperity - University of Toronto Chapter for our 2017 project in Chillcani, Bolivia.
-Their contribution has helped a community receive better access to education, health care, and sustenance.
+This is why Ferrovial has generously sponsored Bridges to Prosperity - University of Toronto Chapter for our 2017 project in Chillcani, Bolivia, as well as our 2018 Gonchu Mayu project.
+Their contribution provides communities better access to education, health care, and sustenance.

-We are grateful for Ferrovial’s assistance, and we hope to work with them again in the future.
+We are grateful for Ferrovial’s assistance, and we are excited for the continued partnership.

 As a club within the Engineering Society of the Faculty of Engineering and Applied Science in the University of Toronto, Bridges to Prosperity - University of Toronto Chapter is fortunate to receive funding from departments and associations across the faculty to realize our bridge projects.
 We thank the following for their support and help throughout the years since we have started our bridge building initiative: